4 Types of Roofs on Houses: Advantages and Disadvantages

 Advantages of clay tiles

 While they can be more expensive, clay tile roofing systems are considered to be a one-time investment.
-As far as maintenance clay tile roofing is better than other types of roofing systems and requires very little maintenance due to its high level of durability.
+As far as maintenance clay tile roofing is better than other types of roof on houses and requires very little maintenance due to its high level of durability.

 However, it is recommended that your roof still be inspected at least once a year unless of course an emergency repair is needed.